An introduction to Visual Thinking Strategies.

 How does vTS work?

-The Visual Thinking Strategies (VTS) method teaches people how to make sense of what they perceive rather than telling them what to see.
-The facilitated group discussions about visual works of art or complex imagery are always structured by the same basic 3 questions:
+The Thinking Eye works with Visual Thinking Strategies (VTS) as a method to both study and develop visual thinking skills.
+Facilitated VTS discussions about visual works of art or complex imagery ideally take place in a group and are always structured by the same basic 3 questions:

 What’s going on in this ...(picture/sculpture/installation/situation/etc)?